Cochlea: Hearing

 The stapes (stirrup) ossicle bone of the middle ear transmits vibrations to the fenestra ovalis (oval window) on the outside of the cochlea, which vibrates the perilymph in the vestibular duct (upper chamber of the cochlea).
 The ossicles are essential for efficient coupling of sound waves into the cochlea, since the cochlea environment is a fluid–membrane system, and it takes more pressure to move sound through fluid–membrane waves than it does through air.
 A pressure increase is achieved by reducing the area ratio from the tympanic membrane (drum) to the oval window (stapes bone) by 20.
-As pressure = force/area, results in a pressure gain of about 20 times from the original sound wave pressure in air.
+As pressure = force/area, this results in a pressure gain of about 20 times from the original sound wave pressure in air.
 This gain is a form of impedance matching – to match the soundwave travelling through air to that travelling in the fluid–membrane system.

 At the base of the cochlea, each 'duct' ends in a membranous portal that faces the middle ear cavity: The vestibular duct ends at the oval window, where the footplate of the stapes sits.
 The footplate vibrates when the pressure is transmitted via the ossicular chain.
 The wave in the perilymph moves away from the footplate and towards the helicotrema.
 Since those fluid waves move the cochlear partition that separates the ducts up and down, the waves have a corresponding symmetric part in perilymph of the tympanic duct, which ends at the round window, bulging out when the oval window bulges in.

 The perilymph in the vestibular duct and the endolymph in the cochlear duct act mechanically as a single duct, being kept apart only by the very thin Reissner's membrane.

 The vibrations of the endolymph in the cochlear duct displace the basilar membrane in a pattern that peaks a distance from the oval window depending upon the soundwave frequency.
 The organ of Corti vibrates due to outer hair cells further amplifying these vibrations.
 Inner hair cells are then displaced by the vibrations in the fluid, and depolarise by an influx of K+ via their tip-link-connected channels, and send their signals via neurotransmitter to the primary auditory neurons of the spiral ganglion.